ImmortalSdm/StudyNotes/北航江西研究院/探测/mbplanner.md

 ```
 ---

+#### error:

 error: ‘CV_RGB2BGR’ was not declared in this scope

+#### 解决：
 ```
 #include <opencv2/imgproc/types_c.h>
 ```

 ---

+#### error:

 CMake Error at /home/zbxavier/mbplanner_ws/devel/share/catkin_simple/cmake/catkin_simple-extras.cmake:38 (find_package):
-  By not providing "Findimage_proc.cmake" in CMAKE_MODULE_PATH this project
-  has asked CMake to find a package configuration file provided by
+By not providing "Findimage_proc.cmake" in CMAKE_MODULE_PATH this project has asked CMake to find a package configuration file provided by
 "image_proc", but CMake did not find one.

 Could not find a package configuration file provided by "image_proc" with
 any of the following names:

 image_procConfig.cmake
 image_proc-config.cmake

 Add the installation prefix of "image_proc" to CMAKE_PREFIX_PATH or set
 "image_proc_DIR" to a directory containing one of the above files.
 If
-  "image_proc" provides a separate development package or SDK, be sure it has
+"image_proc" provides a separate development package or SDK, be sure it has been installed.

-  been installed.
+#### 解决：

 ```
 git clone https://github.com/ros-perception/image_pipeline.git